michalogar/DJIA-Data-Scraping-and-Visualization/README.md

 - Power BI Desktop

 ## Instructions
 1. Run the main script (data_downloader.py) to download historical data prices and company information.
+CSV files will be saved in the same folder where the Python script is located.
 2. Updating Path in Power Query in Power BI
 - Open the Power BI file (dashboard.pbix) using Power BI Desktop.
 - Go to "Home" > "Transform Data" > "Data Source Settings".